Expo 2025 In Japan: Five Things To Know - UrduPoint

 Expo 2025 In Japan: Five Things To Know

-Osaka, (APP - UrduPoint / Pakistan Point News - 10th Apr, 2025) A multi-eyed mascot, a vast wooden Grand Ring, 160 countries and regions strutting their stuff, and robots and sushi galore: Expo 2025 begins Sunday in Osaka, Japan.
+Osaka, (APP - UrduPoint / Pakistan Point News - 13th Apr, 2025) A multi-eyed mascot, a vast wooden Grand Ring, 160 countries and regions strutting their stuff, and robots and sushi galore: Expo 2025 began on Sunday in Osaka, Japan.

 World Expo is held every five years in different global locations.
 Here are five things to know about this event, which runs until mid-October.